MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/publish/verify-microsoft-edge-program.md

 ms.prod: microsoft-edge
 ms.date: 05/31/2022
 ---
-# Verify the account information associated with your Microsoft Partner Center account
+# Verify the company account information associated with your Microsoft Partner Center account
 <!--
 or (would have to change 3-5 spots):
 # Verify your program information for Microsoft Edge Partner Center